Pula, Sardinia: Demographics

+Sights

 City center

 The Giovanni Patroni Civic Museum, located on Corso Vittorio Emanuele in the heart of Pula, houses relics discovered during archaeological excavations of Nora.
 In the church of San Giovanni Battista (St. John the Baptist) are two marble sarcophagi, one of which contains the remains of the Duchess of St. Peter Agostina Deroma, who died in 1759.
 On the Piazza del Popolo is the Villa Santa Maria, designed by Gaetano Cima in the first half of the 19th century, and built on the ruins of an ancient church of the same name.

 Nora

 On the Promontory of Capo di Pula are the ruins of the ancient city of Nora.
 The remains were discovered accidentally when a violent storm uncovered part of a funerary tophet.
 More discoveries followed; one of the most striking was a Roman theatre.
 Since its excavation, the theater has been used for occasional concerts during the summer.

 Not far away a single column indicates a Roman temple and adjacent to it is a forum - the social and economic center of the city.
 A temple is dedicated to the goddess Tanit; the identity of the goddess was supported by the discovery of a stone pyramid.
 Another building appears to be a spa complex.
 The size of its ruins suggest that it was a very impressive structure.